learnrelay/learnrelay/docs/mutations/mutation-types.md

 Note that this type is rarely used and only applicable in very specific use cases.

 ## Step 6: Delete a Pokemon

+In every Pokemon's life, there comes a point where it has to go into its well deserved retirement.
+That's why we should add a delete feature to the `PokemonPage`!

+We now have the required knowledge to do so.
+In the branch `step-6`, we already prepared the foundation of a new `DeletePokemonMutation`.
+Check the list above and choose the correct mutation type to delete a single Pokemon from your Pokedex once and for all!
+No return back from retirement...

+Once you finished creating the mutation, make sure to fire it properly when the delete button is clicked on the `PokemonPage`!

+In summary you should

+* fill the new mutation `DeletePokemonMutation` with life
+* fire the `DeletePokemonMutation` when the delete button on the `PokemonPage` is clicked